 - how long does it take until people abort the search,

 - what is the most clicked content.

-Look at how the information is related: for example, when people searched for X, they also searched for Y. You can build different search models according to search behaviors.
+Look at what relationships exist between various knowledge assets and/or tasks: for example, when people searched for X, they also searched for Y. You can build different search models according to search behaviors.